 - Participate in the development of a campus that promotes learners’ knowledge, skills, motivation, and personal growth, based on the Texas Model for Comprehensive School Counseling Programs

-- Promote academic success for all learners by acknowledging, respecting, and responding to diversity
+- Promote academic success for all learners by acknowledging, respecting, and responding to different identities, experiences and backgrounds

 Teaching experience is not required for admission to, or completion of, the School Counseling program, but is highly encouraged.
 Working towards a teacher certificate or as a teacher while completing the program can be difficult to manage for full-time students, as many required courses are offered during the day.
 Most students work as teachers before entering the program, and others complete this requirement after finishing the program.
 See “Licensure” section below for more information about School Counselor Certification.